aximgeo/tech-blog/our-experience-upgrading-to-typescript-2.1.md

 #### Type '"10"' is not assignable to type number

-In the following case we incporrectly used a string to represent a number.
+In the following case we incorrectly used a string to represent a number.

 ```jsx
 return (